Fermium/datalogger/README.md

 * ubuntu_desktop
 * windows
 * arch (still not working)
+* fedora (test only)

 If you want to develop without the vagrant images, install the required dependencies described [here](https://github.com/nodejs/node-gyp)

+You will need to have a working [node-gyp](https://github.com/nodejs/node-gyp) since this app uses many native extensions

+## macOS

+If you're developing on macOS, run `yarn patchlibusb` after install, otherwise data-chan will not find libusb, since they're linked together for production and not for development

+## Windows

+Developing on Windows is messy.
+As long as you get node-gyp to work correctly, you'll be fine

 # Contributing